Taritsyn/BundleTransformer/NuGet/BundleTransformer.Less/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of LESS version 2.2.0.
+   LESS was updated to commit 8ed6a9748e.

    ====================
    POST-INSTALL ACTIONS